Ted Talk Happiness A List Of The Best

 Awareness of negative and traumatizing events can cause a lapse in well-being and contentment that may reduce happiness if not balanced with moments of reflection.
 If you feel it would benefit you to contemplate how you can increase happiness in your life, you might enjoy a few TED Talks on the research and dissemination of the topic, including the following.

-The Surprising Science of Happiness - Dan Gilbert
+The surprising science of happiness - Dan Gilbert

 If you aren't sure what makes you happy, you might enjoy The Surprising Science of Happiness.
 Gilbert, a high school dropout and Ph.D. psychologist from Harvard University, explains how your brain may trick you about what makes you happy.
 Gilbert claims that the brain misjudges what truly brings happiness, making assumptions about bliss that aren't accurate.
 He backs these ideas with research done by himself and his Harvard team.
 Since he gave this talk in 2004, it has become a blockbuster garnering millions of views and continuing to change how people think about happiness.
 Ten years after giving the talk, Gilbert wrote a blog post about this event.

 He states, "I thought I was speaking to a small group of people who'd come to a relatively unknown conference in Monterey, California, and had I realized that ten years later, more than eight million people would have heard what I said that day, I would have (A) rehearsed and (B) dressed better."
-Gilbert also wrote a book, Stumbling on Happiness, a humorous and accessible read on the topic of finding happiness.
+Gilbert also wrote a book, Stumbling on Happiness, a humorous read on the topic of finding happiness.

 In his 12-minute talk on the longest study of happiness, Waldinger, psychiatrist, psychologist, Zen priest, and director of the Harvard Study of Adult Development, discusses one of the longest studies in human history on happiness.
 In this talk, he explains the background of the study about what makes humans happy and briefly discusses its findings.